JamesRobertSutcliffe/fc-game/README.md

 ![Scores](assets/images/scores.png)

 My motivation for this was project was to develop an enjoyable game that can be played multiple times and still be enjoyable for the user.
 I also wanted to strengthen and develop my logic building skills in javascript, building a project in a structured and organised fashion by implementing JS modules.
-In creating this project I learned skills in CSS animations, JS modules, fucntional programming, RegEx, objects, local storage persistence and manipulating the DOM.
+In creating this project I learned skills in CSS animations, JS modules, functional programming, RegEx, objects, local storage persistence and manipulating the DOM.

 ## Table of Contents